Group Life insurance

-Eligible employees automatically receive basic life insurance equal to $10,000 with an additional $10,000 paid in the event of your accidental death ($5,000 under each type of coverage for certain part-time employees as negotiated in their union contracts).
+Eligible employees automatically receive basic life insurance equal to one times your annual salary to the max of $50,000.
 The City pays the full cost of this benefit.

 - Optional Employee Life Insurance

 You may purchase additional life insurance coverage equal to one, two, three, four or five times your annual salary as of January 1st of the current year (or your hire date, if later).
 The maximum coverage amount is $500,000.

 The Life Insurance Certificate of Insurance provides additional information on this benefit.

 Dependent Life Insurance

 If you enroll for optional employee life insurance, you may also elect to purchase life insurance coverage for your eligible dependents (your legal spouse to age 70 and children born to you or legally adopted by you to age 19. grandchilden are not eligible for dependent life coverage.
 Dependent life insurance equals $5,000 for each covered dependent ($500 for newborns to 6 months of age).
 The monthly cost for this coverage is $1.60 which is deducted from your pay on an after-tax basis.
 The cost is the same no matter how many eligible dependents are enrolled.